B2B Marketing: How to Generate Leads Without a Sales Team

 By the time they talk to a sales rep, they've already made 70% of their buying decision.
 Often more.

 That's inbound marketing.
-And it works.
+It works.

-The inbound B2B framework
+The framework

 Forget outbound.
 You're going to pull customers in instead.

-- Convert - Make it dead simple to sign up, book a demo, or start a trial
+Attract - Create content that brings the right people to your site Engage - Give them valuable information that builds trust Convert - Make it dead simple to sign up, book a demo, start a trial

-Build a content engine that attracts buyers
+Build a content engine

 But you can't just blog about random stuff and hope it works.
-You need a strategy.

 Start with pillar content